Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Store Locations

-A number of site visitors have suggested that we should include a list of store names and addresses, which they feel would be helpful to local historians.
-In response we have prepared three documents, which are available for download from this page.
+A number of site visitors suggested that we should include a list of store names and addresses, which they felt could help local historians.
+In response we prepared three documents and made them available for download from this page.
+We have recently added a fourth, older list from the era before the company started to manage its real estate more proactively by, for example, resiting into shopping centres or out-of-town, or joining major redevelopment schemes.

 Until 1971 the Company's proud boast was that only Mr Hitler had ever closed a Woolworth store.
 Executives had persevered with loss-making locations, often investing to try to secure a turnaround.
 The expense of converting to decimal currency forced a change in policy, prompting the sale of a number of freehold branches between 1970 and 1973.
 This store name and address list, which was first published in 1972, is the most comprehensive directory of British and Irish Woolworth stores, including even the branches the branches that had recently closed.
 The document is in Adobe PDF format.